AgentMC/Sao20/Translate/En/Part3.md

 "No, that's OK, but.... when you use so many sacred words, more than Dusolbert-sama does for instance, or other young people do...... that just feels weird."

-"Then we can tell the teacher as well."
+"Then we can tell the instructor as well."

 "It’s not what I....... ── Anyway, let me know how to make it."